-PhD in Neuroscience, Ecole Polytechnique Federale de Lausanne
+PhD in Neuroscience, Brain Mind Institute, Ecole Polytechnique Federale de Lausanne (EPFL)

-1. Gilbert TM, Zürcher NR, Catanese MC, Tseng CJ, Di Biase MA, Lyall AE, Hightower BG, Parmar AJ, Bhanot A, Wu CJ, Hibert ML, Kim M, Mahmood U, Stufflebeam SM, Schroeder FA, Wang C, Roffman JL, Holt DJ, Greve DN, Pasternak O, Kubicki M, Wey HY, Hooker JM.
+2. Gilbert TM*, Zürcher NR*, Catanese MC, Tseng CJ, Di Biase MA, Lyall AE, Hightower BG, Parmar AJ, Bhanot A, Wu CJ, Hibert ML, Kim M, Mahmood U, Stufflebeam SM, Schroeder FA, Wang C, Roffman JL, Holt DJ, Greve DN, Pasternak O, Kubicki M, Wey HY, Hooker JM.
 Neuroepigenetic signatures of age and sex in the living human brain.
-Nat Commun.
+Nature Communications.
 2019 Jul 3;10(1):2945. * co-first authors

 Autism Speaks Meixner Translational Postdoctoral Fellowship, Autism Speaks, 2014-2016